incf-nidash/nidm-specs/README.md

 ### Contributing
 Thanks for you interest in contributing to NIDM-Workflows!
 Contributions to NIDM-Workflows are gathered on the work-in-progress [NIDM-Worklows specification](https://docs.google.com/document/d/1OjdvKyjSuLXoPrmH18SPj2Fe1bvkomQjowY7TG-F8MQ/edit).
 Please feel free to commment directly on this document, [submit an issue](https://github.com/incf-nidash/nidm-specs/issues/new) or [email us](mailto:incf-nidash-nidm<AT>googlegroups<DOT>com).
 You can also join our [weekly calls](#nidm-weekly-calls)!

-## NIDM-Experiment

-### Documentation
-The W3C work-in-progress NIDM-Experiment specification is available [here](http://nidm.nidash.org/specs/nidm-experiment_dev.html).
-The entire NIDM-Experiment specification terminology, including imported terms, is available [here](http://nidm.nidash.org/specs/nidm_html/index.html).

-### Tools
- * NIDM-Experiment I/O (reference implementations): [Python library](https://github.com/incf-nidash/pyNIDM)

-### Contributing
-Thanks for you interest in contributing to NIDM-Experiment!
-Please feel free to [submit an issue](https://github.com/incf-nidash/nidm-specs/issues/new) or [email us](mailto:incf-nidash-nidm<AT>googlegroups<DOT>com).
-You can also join our [weekly calls](#nidm-weekly-calls)!

-## NIDM weekly calls
-We meet every week by videoconference on Mondays at 8-9am PDT / 11am-12pm EDT / 4-5pm BST.
-The group is always open to new contributors interested in neuroimaging data sharing.
-To join the call or to ask any question, please email us at incf-nidash-nidm@googlegroups.com.

 ## Other resources
  * [NIDM website](http://nidm.nidash.org)